 BSV Decreases in Price after Robinhood Delisting Takes Place

 BSV, a cryptocurrency created by Faketoshi Craig Wright, has gone down 3% after it was officially delisted by centralized exchange, Robinhood, at 6:59 ET.
-Both BSV and Robinhood are embattled in their own ways, but BSV is by far the worse of the two.
+Both BSV and Robinhood are embattled in their own ways, but BSV is faring much worse.

 Ever since it was proven Craig Wright wasn't Satoshi Nakamoto, efforts at making BSV a successful project have dwindled with each passing defeat.